Community & Economic Development for Rural Communities

 There are many federal, state, local, nonprofit and for-profit community and economic development subsidies, which target rural communities.

 We represent manufacturers, healthcare providers, educational institutions, renewable energy providers, recycling providers, multifamily developers, and nonprofits.

-Community Reinvestment Associates, LLC is a national boutique financial consulting firm specializing in bridging financial gaps by identifying and securing community and economic development subsidies, as well as traditional debt and equity.
+Community Reinvestment Associates, LLC is a national boutique financial subsidy placement firm specializing in bridging financial gaps by identifying and securing community and economic development subsidies, as well as traditional debt and equity.

 We have facilitated over $4.2 billion of community and economic development financings, including those involving new markets tax credits; historic tax credits and preservation easements; low-income housing tax credits; opportunity zone financing; USDA Programs; and CDFI Programs.
 Additionally, we have extensive experience in applying for and obtaining tax increment financing, taxable bonds, tax-exempt bonds, and various federal, state and local subsidies, as well as facilitating private-public partnerships, including securing traditional debt, equity, and donations.
 All of these sources of financing are collectively known as the “capital stack.”

 Tax credit finance consists of selling or transferring tax credits to investors which provides significant cash and/or forgivable loans to qualified borrowers and projects.
 This process is referred to as “tax credit syndication.”
 Often these transactions involve leveraging other sources of financing which provide a significant multiplier effect in monetizing these credits as well as other pieces of the capital stack.

 We have several years of experience in financial, legal and accounting matters as well as substantial experience in community and economic development.
 This experience provides us with the ability to underwrite financings for the each of the community and economic development programs; identify sources of the capital stack; secure the capital stack; and efficiently and effectively structure and close these complex financings.